kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

     * compatibility implications
       * allows breaking go changes in each kubernetes "minor" release
       * no breaking go changes are allowed in a kubernetes patch releases (need tooling to enforce this)
+    * allowed versioning changes
+      * modules published this way would have to continue using semantic import versioning
+      * modules published this way could switch to incrementing major/minor versions at a difference cadence as needed

-3. tag minor versions on every `kubernetes/kubernetes` release
+3. tag minor versions on every `kubernetes/kubernetes` release, and use semantic import versioning

     * consumers
       * published modules import as a consistent version (e.g. `v1.15.0`)